 "I came to CHKD to be a part of a growing orthopedics and sports medicine department.
 It's important to have a place dedicated to complete care for young athletes, because kids aren't just little adults."

 Fellowship: Arnold Palmer Hospital For Children

-Dr. Crepeau comes to the practice after completing two fellowships, one in pediatric and adult sports medicine at Boston Children's Hospital and another in pediatric orthopedic surgery at Arnold Palmer Hospital for Children in Orlando.
+Dr. Crepeau is a sports medicine and orthopedic surgeon at Children's Hospital of The King's Daughters.
+She came to the practice after completing two fellowships, one in pediatric and adult sports medicine at Boston Children's Hospital and the other in pediatric orthopedic surgery at Arnold Palmer Hospital for Children in Orlando.

 Dr. Crepeau was a dancer and a gymnast growing up and has a keen interest in CHKD's dance medicine program.

 - Best Clinical Paper: “The Tamponade Effect of Unstable Slipped Capital Femoral Epiphysis,” 30th Annual Meeting of the European Pediatric Orthopaedic Society, Basel, Switzerland 2011

 Dr. Crepeau's published research can be viewed at PubMed